salt-formulas/salt-formula-maas/README.rst

                     type: ext4
                     mount: /var/lib/libvirt

-Raid + LVM setup, 2xSSD + 2xHDD
+Raid + LVM setup, 2xSSD + 2xHDD:

-Note: This setup lacks the ability run state twice, as of now when "disk_partition_present" is called, it tries blindly to delete the partition and then recreated.
-That fails as maas rejects remove partition used in RAID/LVM.
+.. note:: This setup lacks the ability run state twice,
+          as of now when ``disk_partition_present`` is called, it tries blindly to delete the partition and then recreated.
+That fails as MAAS rejects remove partition used in RAID/LVM.

 .. code-block:: yaml